Travel Safety Lessons I Learned After My Phone Was Stolen in Morocco

 The Positives

 I made friends with countless street cats, dogs, and shop cats.
 Special shoutout to Mimi at the rug shop.
 After seven years of drought, Morocco finally received rain and snow.
 I saw more snow driving through the Atlas Mountains than I have in years.
-We shared a traditional meal with our driver’s family in their home.
-Despite the language barrier, some things transcend culture.
-Parents showing YouTube videos to their kids and younger siblings being glued to phones.

 The food was incredible, from roadside cafes to tiny souk stalls to elaborate breakfasts and traditional tagine.
 I fell completely in love with Chefchaouen.
 I learned endlessly about Islam, Moroccan values, the royal family, colonization, and ancient history.
 I left more knowledgeable than I arrived.